 Unique and Mandatory Variables

-Below the "Name" and "Label" text boxes are two tickboxes.
+Below the Variable Name and Label text boxes are two tickboxes.
 These allow you to configure the Survey to require that a variable be present, and / or that the value of the variable is unique for every completed response.

 Making a Custom Variable Required